mandle420/DCS_Standalone_on_linux/README.md

 you'll need a options.lua to bypass the launcher, you may not have a savedgames dir yet so install the options.lua in ``` /drive_c/users/<USRNAME>/Saved Games/DCS<.openbeta?>/Config/options.lua```

+## NOTE: the following dosen't seem to be an issue if you use proton
+see the next section for using proton, just skip this step

 With that change, you should be able to log in but once the game starts you will see a black screen.
 To fix this, ~create a symlink from `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`.~

-good job whoever wrote this cause it makes no sense, where is $INSTALL_dir, hmmmm? anyway if any of you figure it out feel free to let me know, but I have a different workaround for this problem however it removes the in game voice chat functionality witch I find to be a downside however $INSTALL_dir isn't defined anywhere soooo
+$INSTALL_dir isn't defined anywhere soooo.... but I have a different workaround for this problem however it removes the in game voice chat functionality witch I find to be a downside but
 ```
 ¯\_(ツ)_/¯
 ```
 you'll need to modify the optionsDB.lua located at
 ```/INSTALL_DIR/MissionEditor/modules/Options/optionsDb.lua```
-and remove the calls to voicechat on lines ******,
+and remove the calls to voicechat on lines 118-129 and 437,

 The game should now start.